We're a lively campus community brimming with opportunities to enrich your studies, connect with peers and grow intellectually and personally.

 The College of Veterinary Medicine is home to a diverse, talented group of students from a wide variety of backgrounds.
 No matter who you are or where you’re coming from, there’s a place for you on our campus.

 Fostering equity and inclusion is critical to our university’s mission.
-Within the college, we have a dedicated Office of Diversity that organizes programming and initiatives to enhance the diversity of the veterinary profession and the cultural competence of our students.
+Within the college, we have a dedicated Office of Community and Culture that organizes programming and initiatives to enhance the inclusivity of the veterinary profession and the cultural competence of our students.

 We believe varied perspectives and experiences are what make this college strong.
 We also believe in building our community as a team, so your input and ideas will be valued, and every part of you will be embraced.